 Leadership & Teamwork Event:

-Ethics Team Event (ETH) is returning for 2020.
-Teams will consist of two (2) participants, and only open to Seniors.
-New for 2020: The top teams in the Ethics Team Event will qualify to attend the ASPIRE Academy at the International Conference.
+Ethics Team Event (ETH) are for teams of two (2) participants, and only open to Seniors.
+The top teams in the Ethics Team Event will qualify to attend the ASPIRE Academy at the International Conference.

 The Individual Series Events, Principles Events, and Team Decision Making Events will have two (2) judged activities on Friday.

 Competitors in the Individual Series Events, Principles Events, Team Decision Making Events, Financial Consulting, Hospitality & Tourism Professional Selling, and Professional Selling Events have to qualify at the District Conference level in order to compete at the State Conference.

 Participants in the Stock Market Game and the Virtual Business Challenge Events will not compete at the State Conference.
 ICDC Qualifiers in these events will proceed directly to the International Conference, through the process established by DECA Inc. These students will not attend the State Conference unless they are competing in another event.

 Schools participating in this activity must submit their project to DECA Inc., to be received before January 11, 2021, according to the DECA Inc. guidelines.
 Chapters that receive the Gold Certification or Gold Re-Certification have the option to bring 1-3 student(s) to present their work at the State Conference, if they are not in an event that is competing Friday morning.
 This practice competition will follow the international guidelines.
 The top five teams will receive recognition at the Awards Session.
 Teams that receive the Gold Certification or Re-Certification do not have to attend the State Conference; they can advance directly to the International Conference.

 Michigan DECA will issue Certificates of Excellence to all competitors that score above 70 on each aspect of competition.
 The certificates will be mailed to chapter advisors after the conference.